 Instagram Stories lets you post photos but Instagram Reels only lets its users produce short-form video content.

-Even still, as you can see from these Instagram Reels statistics, Instagram has done really well since the feature was first launched.
+Even still, as you can see from these statistics, Instagram has done really well since the feature was first launched.

-With the insight these Instagram Reels statistics for 2022 give, we think Instagram reels are a great new feature to make the most of, and offers something different from other features like Instagram stories because you can share your Instagram Reels with the bigger Instagram community, especially if you have a public profile.
+With the insight these statistics for 2024 give, we think Instagram reels are a great new feature to make the most of, and offers something different from other features like Instagram stories because you can share your Instagram Reels with the bigger Instagram community, especially if you have a public profile.

 As this feature becomes more refined, it is going to be interesting to see how influencers and brands are able to take advantage of it to work with their marketing strategy.